Senior Resources » 4 Ways to Reduce Your Medical Bills

 phone and tablet on table with cup of coffee

 Call the hospital’s accounting office or the billing staff at your doctor’s practice and ask if they can reduce your bill.
 You’d be surprised how often this works.
-Or if you have the funds to pay the entire bill, ask the hospital or provider for a “prompt pay” discount which may save you 15 percent or more.
+Or if you have the funds to pay the entire bill, ask the hospital or provider for a “prompt pay” discount which may save you 15% or more.

 If it’s best for you to pay your bills over time, ask the billing office to set up a no-interest payment plan for you.
 It’s in the provider’s interest to work with you to obtain payment.